If you like your latkes to be more than just a vehicle for grease, author Andrea Chesman says it’s time to do away with vegetable oil.

 Break out the latkes: Hanukkah is coming.
 For most people, said latkes — grayish, greasy potato pancakes slathered with sour cream and applesauce — are beloved just because they are reminders of home and childhood.
 But what if your latkes didn’t have to be mere vehicles for oil and nostalgia?
 What if they could be brown on the outside, snowy white on the inside, and not at all greasy?
 I’m here to help you make your latkes perfect.

-The Jewish holiday of Hanukkah — the festival of lights — falls on December 12 this year and is observed for eight nights.
+The Jewish holiday of Hanukkah — the festival of lights — is observed for eight nights.
 It commemorates and celebrates the miracle that occurred after the destruction of the Temple in Jerusalem, when the flame of the eternal lamp burned for eight days, even though there was only enough oil to last one day.
 The holiday is traditional celebrated with candle lighting, games, gifts, and eating fried foods.

 Back in the old country, geese were the poultry of choice, prized for their down, rich meat, and copious amounts of fat.
 They were also practical birds to raise in Eastern Europe because they could thrive on forage and didn’t need shelter from the cold weather.
 This was the time of year when a goose would be slaughtered to provide the cooking oil, and the hope was that the goose fat would last long enough to make matzoh balls for the Passover celebration in the spring.